eddie-2020/blog-app-v2/README.md

     - note: photo for users table should be a link to an image
   - Foreign keys should be included.
   - All columns that are foreign keys should have a corresponding index.

+## Milestone-4
+You should include some additional methods.
+- Users
+  - A method that returns the 3 most recent posts for a given user.
+- Posts
+  - A method that updates the posts counter for a user.
+  - A method which returns the 5 most recent comments for a given post.
+- Comments
+  - A method that updates the comments counter for a post.
+- Likes
+  - A method that updates the likes counter for a post.

 ## Clone Project
 - STEP 1: